-Don't get too far ahead of yourself: Cut the parts ONLY for the current work session from the kit.
+Don't get too far ahead of yourself.
+Only cut the parts from the kit for the current work session.

-We recommend DCCconcepts Shears or "Sprue cutters" for this purpose.
-They are by far the best way to cleanly cut brass or NS parts from an etched fret bar none!
+We recommend DCCconcepts shears or "Sprue Cutters" for this purpose.
+They are by far the best way bar none to cleanly cut brass or NS parts from an etched fret!
 The shears are even able to cleanly cut the edge cusp from brass sheet if you have a good eye!
-To look or buy, please click on the images
+To look or buy, please click on the images.

-Clean up the "CUSP" that is on the edge of the parts. (see image)
+Clean up the "cusp" that is on the edge of the parts (see image).

-A cusp is created on the edge of EVERY etched part by the acid etching process.
+A cusp is created on the edge of every etched part by the acid etching process.

 It is a small peak at the centre of the edge.

-Use a sharp fine-cut file OR appx 500 grit wet and dry mounted on a balsa, styrene or shim brass strip will make a great tool to let you get into awkward places.
+Use a sharp fine-cut file or appx 500 grit wet and dry mounted on a balsa, styrene or shim brass strip.
+This will make a great tool to let you get into awkward places.

-(By the way - files need to be new and

-sharp for brass and nickel silver.
-Files good enough for steel may NOT be good enough for brass!)
+(By the way - files need to be new and sharp for brass and nickel silver.
+Files good enough for steel may not be good enough for brass!)

-By cleaning off this "cusp" a much neater edge will result, and finely tolerance parts will fit better.
+By cleaning off this "cusp" a much neater edge will result, and fine tolerance parts will fit better.
 Your creation will look better as a result!